jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 and assets subsets
 Threat actors are increasingly targeting telematics and other connected vehicle data as OEMs strive for greater connectivity in their vehicles.
-Only automotive\- specific threat intelligence products can understand a vehicles context to quickly identify anomalies and remove false alarms that may desensitize cybersecurity teams.
+Only automotive\- specific threat intelligence products can understand a vehicle’s context to quickly identify anomalies and remove false alarms that may desensitize cybersecurity teams.
 Product cybersecurity executives and CISOs must address the growing threat of automotive hacking with a unique approach that fits their organization's needs.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 119
 OEM \& SMART MOBILITY APPLICATIONS
-REQUIRE EXPANDED FUSION DETECTION
+REQUIRE EXPANDED FUSION DETECTION—
 EXTENDING COVERAGE BEYOND OWASP TOP 10
-In practice, API hacking at the entry level is relatively standardized, requires lower technical expertise, and can be done remotely without special hardwaremaking it more cost\-effective to hack than other types of systems.
+In practice, API hacking at the entry level is relatively standardized, requires lower technical expertise, and can be done remotely without special hardware—making it more cost\-effective to hack than other types of systems.
 The Open Web Application Security Project (OWASP) API Security Top 10230 serves as an IT industry standard to help developers and security teams understand API risks and is updated as threats evolve.
 Updated in 2023, the top 10 list includes: